Use this command to install Claude Code Tray (unofficial) with WinGet:

 3D bevel border: light highlight on the top/left and shadow on the bottom/right → relief

-Number: large digits, white with a dark outline (readable at any size)
+Number: large digits with a dark outline (readable at any size), and their colour says what the

 Amber = API error · while connecting (before the first reading) it shows the app logo